 - Continue to walk.
 15-20 minutes per day is best.

 - Continue to take it easy.
 Avoid overly-strenuous activities.
 Light exercise is fine.

 - Avoid any treatments, including Bowen, for a full week after your treatment.
 Bowen is a delicate process and can be easily impeded by other treatments done later, including chiropractic, massages, acupuncture/acupressure, etc. Even a back-rub can be a no-no.

-The tape will generally start coming off on its own after 3-5 days.
-Depending on the taping and whether or not pre-tape spray is used, it can last as little as 3 days or as long as a week or more.
+The goal for a kinesiology tape application is to wear it a maximum of 5 days.
+Depending on the taping and whether or not pre-tape spray is used, it can last as little as two days or as long as a week or more.
+If day five has come and gone and the tape is still holding, just remove it.
+At that point, it’s rendered less effective due to loss of elasticity and it’s better for the skin to give it a little break.
+If necessary, it can be re-applied a few hours later.
 Normally, the ends of the tape will come up first.
-This is normal and doesn’t adversely effect the taping.
+This is normal and doesn’t affect results.
 Simply cut off the peeled-away portion.
 To enhance the longevity of an application, make sure you don’t use any lotions or oils on your skin the day of or night before treatment.
 If at any point the tape begins to hurt or irritate the skin, just take it off.
-This will often happen several days after the application of the tape as the tape has completed its correction and is no longer necessary.
+This will sometimes happen several days after application as the tape has completed its correction and is no longer necessary.